davidculemann/easycv/README.md

 3. Copy the `service_role key` and `anon key` from the console and paste them into the `.env` file (only when using the local db), as well as `SUPABASE_URL=http://localhost:54321`

-4. Seed the local instance with the seed script
+4. Seed the local instance with the seed script:

 ```sh
 pnpm run seed